DavidRaab/website/content/posts/draft-closures.md

         ()
 ```

-With this function we can easily create multiple iterators and iterate
+It is now easy to create multiple iterators and iterate through them.
-through them.

 ```fsharp
 let a = range  1 10